Education & Certifications

 August 2014 - May 2015

-Assisted in the vertebrate anatomy lab as needed, including with an extensive study comparing jaw joints in fish.
-Managed and maintained the lab’s 3D printer and associated computer programs.
+Assisted in the vertebrate anatomy lab as needed, including with an extensive study comparing jaw joints in fish

 McDaniel College Psychology Department — Writing Fellow